nickl-/epiphany-docs/arch-ref/Appendix-C_abi.md

-Appendix D: Epiphany Application Binary interface (EABI)
+Appendix C: Application Binary interface (EABI)
 ============================================================================

 This chapter is intended for library developers and users who develop custom assembly routines that can be called from the Epiphany C-compiler.
 The Epiphany ABI (EABI) is an agreement between developers that ensures interoperability between different libraries.
 The EABI defines a common procedure call standard and restrictions on data types and alignment.